pixelry/react-scopes/README.md

 Passing the unchanging scope object as a prop (or via context) allows each participating component to control how they subscribe and rerender.
 If they need to subscribe to the state value they can `use` the scope.
 If they need the state value in a callback they can `get` the value without needing to subscribe.
 They can `set` the value without having to invoke parent callbacks or use the state value.

-Additional scope types are listed below, along with recipes for composting scopes into stores.
+Additional scope types are listed below, along with recipes for compositing scopes into stores.

 ## Object Scopes